zeeshanali/Online-Help/docs/Install_Guide/ig_ch_14_appB_backup_restore.md

-To minimize data loss due to loss of a manager server instance, database backups must be run on a regular schedule and be captured to a persistent storage target that is external to the Manager for Lustre\* server itself.
+To minimize data loss due to loss of a manager server instance, database backups must be run on a regular schedule and be captured to a persistent storage target that is external to the Intel® Manager for Lustre* software server itself.
 The interval between backups determines the level of risk of data loss.
 We strongly recommend that a point-in-time backup is taken directly after completing any major change management activity, such as adding new servers or file systems.

-Creating a Backup Manifest for the Manager for Lustre\* Server
+Creating a Backup Manifest for the Intel® Manager for Lustre* software Server
 -----------------------------------------------------------------------

 This section provides a subset of the information required to rebuild a